seanjin97/geekout-2024/docs/docs/self-study-guide/index.md

 - Frontend Roadmap - https://roadmap.sh/frontend
 - Backend Roadmap - https://roadmap.sh/backend

+Quote from a principal Software Engineer from GovTech:

+> Looking at the list.. think I still have a long way to go too.
+>
+> What I’m trying to say is .. that it doesn’t end.
+Somebody will always point out more important things that we don’t know yet, and that they know.
+So don’t feel “behind”; feel energised instead, that there’s so much to learn (How boring would it be to know all that there’s to know)

+> If your time is precious, learn things that have longevity though.
+Approaches and algorithms are usually as evergreen as their constraints.
+Tools and esp frameworks, not so much.

 ## A lil guide to help you prioritise things you need to do.

 1. **Always, always, always do the task that delivers the most value first (up to you how you want to reason that to yourself).
 Don't do things that no one cares about.**